Luo Qianqian: Influence

-On the Chinese internet, people also paid a lot of attention to this incident that happened to Luo.
+On the Chinese internet, Luo's case also received significant attention.
 A student from Beihang University also complained that the current system did not provide much help for the victims of sexual violence or sexual harassment.
 Society discouraged victims to speak up since the environment is not safe.
-The posts on the internet could be deleted easily and the victims also face many threats when they fight for their justice.
+The posts on the internet could be deleted easily and the victims also face threats when they make accusations of sexual harassment.